 What is outside the ochre wall?
-Visiting the satellite exhibitions of 1:54 Contemporary African Art Fair 2020 throughout Marrakesh.
-Interviews, reviews and the most prominent artists and art galleries.
+Visiting the satellite exhibitions of 1:54 Contemporary African Art Fair Marrakesh 2020.
+Interviews, reviews and the most prominent artists, art galleries.

 A VOYAGE THAT SHOULD HAVE LASTED FOR MONTHS